Competency Based Pay

 Supports Equity and Fairness

 Skill-based pay, also known as competency-based pay, promotes a culture of equity and fairness by compensating employees based on their skills and contributions rather than their job title or seniority.
 This approach can help reduce biases and inequalities in pay structures, ensuring that compensation is more closely related to the value an employee brings to the organization.
-It encourages a meritocratic work environment where performance and competency are the primary factors determining pay.
+It encourages a meritocratic work environment where performance and skills are the primary factors determining pay.

 Enhances Organizational Performance